|

 Overall loudness is gradually increases during the 10 day Berard method AIT sessions.

 As the participant listens to the music, the participant's auditory system is fed the accompanying pulses.
 At first, the hypersensitivity causes the brain to react.
 But by the time participant's brain overcomes the time delay, the pulse is gone.
-The brain no longer has anything to defend against so it relaxes.
-Eventually the brain learns it is futile to either try to predict or respond to the short duration stimulus, so hyperactivity starts to diminish.

 History of AIT Devices: AIT is Not an FDA Regulated Medical Device